Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-13 00:25:54
+Last Updated: 2025-05-14 00:25:45

-Stubbornness destroys good advice.
+Our only hope lies in the power of our love, generosity, tolerance and understanding and our commitment to making the world a better place for all...

-By Ali ibn Abi Talib (R.A)
+By Muhammad Ali